chadpierce/hackthebox/beep/beep-writeup.md

 	Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 	Nmap done: 1 IP address (1 host up) scanned in 350.40 seconds

-A lot of ports open here.
-The webserver was running Elastix, and open source PBX (Private Branch Exchange...phone stuff).
+A lot of things listening here.
+The webserver was running Elastix, an open source PBX (Private Branch Exchange...phone stuff).

 I took a look at the SMTP server with __metasploit__: